dmitrymomot/gokit/async/README.md

     return fmt.Sprintf("Result: %d", n*2), nil
 })

-// Wait for the result with a shorter timeout result, err := future.AwaitWithTimeout(500 * time.Millisecond)
+// Wait for the result with a timeout result, err := future.AwaitWithTimeout(500 * time.Millisecond)
 if err != nil {
-    // This will happen because our function takes 2 seconds fmt.Println("Operation timed out or failed:", err)
+    // This will happen because our function takes 2 seconds
-    // err will contain context.DeadlineExceeded
+    // err will contain "future: timeout waiting for completion" }
-    return
-}
 ```